Date: 16 Jun 1940

 George Herbert Farr was shot on a train.

-He had been seated in the train as it drew into Altrincham station on Sunday 16 June 1940.
+He had been seated in the train as it drew into Altrincham station from Manchester on Sunday 16 June 1940 when he was shot in the back from an adjoining compartment.

-Another soldier was charged with his manslaughter but later discharged after the Chairman announced that the Bench did not think that a prima facie case had been made out against the soldier.
+Another 20-year-old soldier, a private in the Royal Irish Fusiliers, was charged with his manslaughter but later discharged after the Chairman announced that the Bench did not think that a prima facie case had been made out against the soldier, enough to send him to the Assizes.
 However, a representative of the Director of Public Prosecutions said that they would appeal the decision.

 The prosecution said that the soldier had been on the train with two other soldiers travelling from Manchester and that the soldier had taken a rifle that belonged to one of the other soldiers down from the rack and had 'fiddled about with it'.
 It was said that there was later the report of a gun and that the soldier jumped up with a wound in his right foot.
 However, screams could also be heard from the next compartment and it was found that the bullet had also hit George Farr who had been sitting in that compartment.
 When the soldier was charged, he said, 'I say it was accidental'.